dmitriyklyuzov/meandiary/README.md

 This application is built using NodeJs and implements Passport API authentication using JWT (json web token).

+Fork this repo to create a new project with authentication already enabled.

 ## Endpoints

 ``` POST \users\register ```